 Okay, time to get baking!
 We’re making two Bundt cakes that will become the top and bottom of our pumpkin.
 It feels like a big project, but it’s really just baking two cakes back-to-back.

 First, mix up one box of cake mix following the directions on the package.
-Once it’s all combined, add some orange food coloring.
+When mixing, use low speed to gently combine the ingredients and avoid overmixing, which helps achieve the best cake texture.
+As part of the cooking process, stir the batter until smooth, then add some orange food coloring.
 I like to add a little at a time until I get a nice, bright orange color that just screams pumpkin.

-Next, pour that pretty orange batter into a well-greased and floured Bundt pan.
-Bake it according to the box instructions.
-Once it’s done, let it cool in the pan for about ten minutes before flipping it out onto a wire rack.
-Let it cool completely.
-Then, just repeat the whole process with the second box of cake mix.
+Next, pour that pretty orange batter into a thoroughly greased and floured Bundt pan to prevent sticking.
+Tap the pan gently on the counter to remove excess air bubbles and smooth out any excess batter at the top for an even finish.
+Place the pan in the oven and bake for 35-40 minutes or until a toothpick comes out clean.
+Once it’s done, allow the cake to rest in the pan for about 15 minutes before inverting it onto a cooling rack.
+Let the cake rest and cool completely on the rack.
+Then, just repeat the whole process with the second box of cake mix to make your second Bundt cake.
 Now you have two beautiful Bundt cakes ready for assembly!

 Building Your Candy-Filled Masterpiece